Best cheap true wireless earbuds under $50 that rival more expensive buds.

 Are True Wireless Earbuds Under $50 Worth Buying?

 Having all those wires dangling around is frustrating.
-That is why spending a bit more for wireless earbuds is a worthy investment.
+That is why spending a bit more on wireless earbuds is a worthy investment.
 And they all sound much better than the buds that came with your smartphone.

 - A long battery that can last beyond a total of 50 hours.
-While most budget true wireless earbuds sit around 5 hours of battery on a single charge cycle, charging cases can hold up to 30 hours or more.
+While most true wireless earbuds sit around 5 hours of battery on a single charge cycle, charging cases can hold up to 30 hours or more.
 Sometimes, even more than 90 hours.
 Some even support fast charging capabilities, which you usually see in premium models.

 - Comfort and secure fit, thanks to special add-ons like ear fins and ergonomic design.
 Wireless earbuds need to sustain their weight and stay firmly in place.
 With a good fit, you can shake your head vigorously without fear of losing an earbud.

 10 Best True Wireless Earbuds Under $50

 The best true wireless earbuds under $50 with the respectable sound quality for the price and the latest aptX Adaptive codec (if the source device supports it).